How can anyone in the United States think that bats are scary?

 - Nyctinomops femorosaccus

 - Medium-sized bat with gray fur.
-Ears join at the middle of the forehead,
+The ears join at the middle of the forehead,

-- Tail is long and sticks way out.
-The wingspan is approximately 12 inches.
+- The tail is long and sticks way out.
+The wingspan is approximately 12 inches (30.5 cm).

-- Skinfold stretches from the inner side of their femur to the middle of the tibia, which produces a pocket.
+- Skinfold stretches from the inner side of the femur to the middle of the tibia, which produces a pocket.
 This feature is how the Pocket Free-tailed Bats got their name.

 The Pocketed Free-tailed Bat lives in the deserts of the United States.